Nuclearfossil/IntroToCSharpGraphics/docs/_posts/2017-03-11-D3DIntroduction.md

  - The HLSL semantic associated with this element in a shader input-signature.
  - The semantic index for the element.
 A semantic index modifies a semantic, with an integer index number.
 A semantic index is only needed in a case where there is more than one element with the same semantic.
 For example, a 4x4 matrix would have four components each with the semantic name matrix, however each of the four component would have different semantic indices (0, 1, 2, and 3).
  - The data type of the element data.
  - Offset (in bytes) between each element.
-Use AppendAligned for convenience to define the current element directly after the previous one, including any packing if necessary.
+Use `AppendAligned` for convenience to define the current element directly after the previous one, including any packing if necessary.
  - An integer value that identifies the input-assembler.
 Valid values are between 0 and 15.

-## Definint a Vertex Buffer
+## Defining a Vertex Buffer

 Again, pretty simple - Use `D3DBuffer` to create the data: